diatmpravin/gagan/README.md

 ## Gagan

-Gagam is a Golang package that provides a REST client for the Cloud Foundry REST API.
+Gagan is a Golang package that provides a REST client for the Cloud Foundry REST API.